rails/rails/guides/source/testing.md

 end
 ```

-As with the basic test case, we create the email and store the returned object in the `email` variable.
-We then use the `assert_enqueued_email_with` block with the `args` argument to test the enqueued email arguments.

-You can test named arguments using a hash within the `args` argument:
+This example will assert that a mailer has been enqueued with the correct mailer method named arguments by passing a hash of the arguments as `args`:

 ```ruby
 require "test_helper"